csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 Takeaways here are:

-1. **Only about 10% of Chrome visitors have what Google deem to be a Good `DOMContentLoaded`.** All `defer`red JavaScript has run within 1.5s for the vast minority of sessions.
+1. **Only about 10% of Chrome visitors have what Google deem to be a Good `DOMContentLoaded`.** All `defer`red JavaScript has run within 1.5s for only the vast minority of visitors.
-2. **3.56% of all users waited over 10s for `DOMContentLoaded`.** This is a 10 second wait for all `defer`red JavaScript to run.
+2. **3.56% of all users waited over 10s for `DOMContentLoaded`.** This is a 10 second wait for key `defer`red JavaScript to run.

 <small>Given that the `DOMContentLoaded` event fires after the last of our
-deferred files has run, there’s every possibility that key functionality from any preceding files has already become available, but that’s not something we have any visibility over without looking into custom monitoring, which is exactly the situation we’re in here.
+`defer`red files has run, there’s every possibility that key functionality from any preceding files has already become available, but that’s not something we have any visibility over without looking into custom monitoring, which is exactly the situation we’re in here.
 Remember, this is still a proxy metric—just